frederic-perez/AmE-dictionary/data/dictionary.md

 __semi-finished__ _adj_ _Semi-finished lens._
 __seminal__ _adj_ _That was a seminal game._
 __seminoles__
-__Semper fi__ _interj_ :two: Used as a shortened form of the Latin phrase _semper fidelis_, “always faithful,” motto of the U.S. Marine Corps.
 __sempiternal__ _adj_ Enduring forever; eternal.
 __send-of__
 __sendup__ _v_ _A sendup of the genre._